ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 ## Implementation Details

 Aggregation is one of the most important features of a column-oriented DBMS, and thus it's implementation is one of the most heavily optimized parts of ClickHouse.
-By default aggregation is done in memory using a hash-table.
+By default, aggregation is done in memory using a hash-table.
 It has 40+ specializations that are chosen automatically depending on “grouping key” data types.

 ### GROUP BY in External Memory {#select-group-by-in-external-memory}